-Each securities transaction generates a T5008 form, which identifies the purchaser by name and social insurance number, so the CRA has an easy trail to match purchases with tax returns.
+- Each securities transaction generates a T5008 slip, which identifies the purchaser by name and social insurance number, so the CRA has an easy trail to match purchases with tax returns.

 The average Canadian investor generally does not turn over securities quickly, and with the growing popularity of registered retirement savings plans and tax-free savings accounts, the capital gains option is used less.
 Money in RRSPs and TFSAs grows tax-free, so when taxation occurs, it is as income at time of withdrawal from RRSPs.

 TFSAs are purchased with after-tax dollars, without any taxation upon withdrawal.
 Investment profits inside a TFSA are not declared and not taxed either.
 If day trading is conducted inside a TFSA, then all of the profits are fully taxed as business income, not capital.

 Such an investor will have another source of income, likely outside the investment industry, and the proportion of highly liquid stocks in his portfolio will probably be low.

 When day-trading profits do qualify as capital gains, the resulting amount is reported annually with your income tax return.

 “When declaring capital gains from any disposition of capital properties, you report these earnings using Schedule 3, which also covers other income sources that may not apply to you,” says Brent Allen, regional director, certified financial planner and financial management adviser with Investors Group in London, Ontario.

 Schedule 3 totals all income sources eligible for capital gains and losses, and then takes half this amount for entry on line 12700 of your federal tax return.

 - Brent Allen, CFP FMA; Investors Group, London, Ontario